2021-22 Undergraduate Tuition and Fee Increase Proposal

-The MTSU Board of Trustees will consider a proposal to increase undergraduate in-state tuition and mandatory fees at the June 18, 2019 meeting.
+The Board of Trustees will consider a proposal to increase in-state tuition and mandatory fees at the June 8, 2021, meeting (this proposal is currently pending Finance and Personnel Committee recommendation).

 Tennessee law (Tennessee Code Annotated § 49-7-1603) requires boards of public universities to give public notice of proposed increases to tuition and mandatory fees charged to in-state undergraduate students at least fifteen (15) days prior to holding a public meeting to adopt the increases.
 Individuals are permitted to provide comments during the fifteen-day period.

-The public comment period will run from May 30 to June 13 at 4:30 p.m.
+The public comment period will end June 5 at 4:30 p.m.
 CDT.

 Explanation for the Proposed Tuition and Mandatory Fee Increase

-Tuition, along with state appropriations, supports 93% of the costs of education and general operations of the University.
-The 2.36% proposed increase will help fund salary increases and cover inflationary costs associated with providing a quality education.
-It will also help support new academic programs, several student success initiatives and experiential learning opportunities for students.
+Tuition, along with state appropriations, supports 94% of the education and general (E&G) operations of the university.
+The modest 1.99% increase proposed will help fund salary increases, scholarships, and inflationary costs associated with providing a quality education.
+It also helps support new academic programs, many student success initiatives, and experiential learning opportunities for students.

-Mandatory fees support a variety of student services and operational functions provided by the University.
-The proposed increases relate to fees to support the following areas: Parking Services (including shuttle buses), the Campus Recreation Center, Student Health Services, and Athletics.
-On November 28, 2018, the Executive Committee of the Student Government Association met and approved the proposed mandatory fee increases.
+Mandatory fees support a variety of student services and operational functions provided by the university.
+The proposed increases are to support Parking Services (including Shuttle buses), Student Health Services, and student technology initiatives.
+The Executive Committee of the Student Government Association has approved the proposed mandatory fee increases.

 Purposes for Which Revenue Derived from the Tuition and Mandatory Fee Increase Will be Used

-The proposed tuition increase will fund faculty and staff salary increases, inflationary cost increases for supplies and operations, scholarships, and various new academic programs, student success initiatives and experiential learning opportunities for students.
+The proposed tuition increase will fund faculty and staff salary increases, inflationary cost increases for software and operations, scholarships, various new academic programs, and student success initiatives.

-Parking Services, Campus Recreation, and Health Services are auxiliary operations and are self-supporting units.
-The proposed increase in mandatory fees will cover inflationary costs of providing services to students for these operations, salaries and benefits for the staff, and any improvements to the facilities.
+Parking Services and Health Services are auxiliary operations and are self-supporting units.
+These increases cover inflationary costs of providing services to students, salaries and benefits for the staff, and any improvements to the facilities.

 Efforts to Mitigate the Effect of the Tuition and Mandatory Fee Increase on Students